AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 However, keep in mind the following:

-* Indexes should be limited in size and number because this impacts performance during the insertion of data.
-* Adding index on columns can improve the performance of data read access (SELECT), but it can decrease the performance of data write access (UPDATE).
-* Indexes increase the overall table size (to store the index itself).
 * Index usage is bound to your access pattern.
 Optimizing indexing is often a key part in database design and have to be handled by experts.
 Adding indexes is often an iterative workflow attached to database maintenance.
 It is done over time, step by step, to address performance issues when happening.
+* Indexes increase the overall table size (to store the index itself).
+* Adding index on columns can improve the performance of data read access (SELECT), but it can decrease the performance of data write access (UPDATE).
+* Because this impacts performance during the insertion of data, indexes should be limited in size and number.
 * Do not add indexes when not necessary.
 Make sure it is required and it increases the overall performance of your queries (test and learn).
+* Generally speaking, an index is efficient if you know that your queries will not bring back more than 10% of the records.
+* Carefully select the indexes that need to be defined.
 * Do not remove native indexes from out-of-the-box tables.
-* Carefully select the indexes that need to be defined.

 <!--When you are performing an initial import with very high volumes of data insert in Adobe Campaign database, it is recommended to run that import without custom indexes at first.
 It will allow to accelerate the insertion process.
 Once you’ve completed this important import, it is possible to enable the index(es).-->